JuvitaSaini09/build-ui-cl/README.md

 First,you need to import the links in this page : https://build-ui-component-library.netlify.app/index.html

-Import hese links in your file to use Component Library
+Import here links in your file to use Component Library

 ## How to run app ##

-To use any Component,you just first need to import the above link in you file and then just copy and paste the HTML of the components.
+To use any Component,first you need to import the above link in your file and then just copy and paste the HTML code of the components.

 ## video ##